balancer/balancer-core/README.md

 <h2 align=center><code>balancer</code></h2>

-Balancer is an automated portfolio manager, liquidity provider, and price sensor.
+**Balancer** is an automated **portfolio manager**, **liquidity provider**, and **price sensor**.

-Balancer turns the concept of an index fund on its head: instead of an investors paying fees to portfolio managers to rebalance their portfolio, investors *collect* fees from traders who rebalance their portfolio by following arbitrage opportunities.
+Balancer turns the concept of an index fund on its head: instead of an investors paying fees to portfolio managers to rebalance their portfolio, investors collect fees from traders who rebalance the portfolio by following arbitrage opportunities.

 <h2 align=center><br/><code>🍂 bronze release 🍂</code></h2>

-The *Bronze Release* is the first of 3 planned releases of the Balancer Protocol.
-Bronze could be described as solid, but heavyweight.
+The *🍂Bronze Release*  is the first of 3 planned releases of the Balancer Protocol.
+Bronze puts an emphasis on security and code clarity for verification, foregoing even obvious gas optimizations.
+Balancer charges a per-pool exit fee for Bronze pools.

+The *❄️Silver Release* will bring a number of gas optimizations and architecture changes that should massively increase liquidity and reduce transaction overhead.
+Balancer will charge a per-vault "unwrap" fee for Silver pools.

+The *☀️Golden Release* will introduce a curious new liquidity mechanism to the market.

 ## Installing